pndaproject/red-pnda/README.md

 The md5 hash of the present Red PNDA .OVA file is

-    a778639fef664baa3e68d51f82499d0f
+   Red_PNDA-0.2.0.ova = a778639fef664baa3e68d51f82499d0f

-Please check if the md5 checksum is the same.
+Please check that the md5 checksum is the same.
 If it doesn't match, it usually means the download was corrupted and you might have to re-download the file.

-On Mac, to find out the md5 checksum, enter
+On Mac, to find out the md5 checksum, open a terminal window and enter the following command:

     md5 <path-to-ova-file>

-On Linux,
+On Linux, to find out the md5 checksum, open a terminal window and enter the following command:

     md5sum <path-to-ova-file>

-On Windows, check out [HashCheck](http://code.kliu.org/hashcheck/) for instructions.
+Please note that Windows does not have a native md5 checksum application.
+Please use a third-party application such as [HashCheck](http://code.kliu.org/hashcheck/).

 ## VM SSH access